brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 - A. A lone yob starting fires in the wilderness
 - B. Treebeard and his happy tree friends
 - C. Your ~favorite~ sheep
-- D. Hard alcohol, since that's the only way to get it on campus
+- D. Hard alcohol, since that’s the only way to get it on campus
 - E. A living tree.
 Literally any living tree, and
 - F. THE PRINCETON BAND!